The Open University since 2006

 This free course, First-order differential equations, introduces the topic of differential equations.
 The subject is developed without assuming that you have come across it before, but it is taken for granted that you have a basic grounding in calculus.
 In particular, you will need to have a good grasp of the basic rules for differentiation and integration.

-- learn some basic definitions and terminology associated with differential equations and their solutions;
+- understand some basic definitions and terminology associated with differential equations and their solutions

-- be able to visualize the direction field associated with a first-order differential equation and be able to use a numerical method of solution known as Euler's method;
+- visualise the direction field associated with a first-order differential equation and be able to use a numerical method of solution known as Euler's method

-- be able to use analytical methods of solution by direct integration; separation of variables; and the integrating factor method.
+- use analytical methods of solution by direct integration; separation of variables; and the integrating factor method.

 Study this free course

 Enrol to access the full course, get recognition for the skills you learn, track your progress and on completion gain a statement of participation to demonstrate your learning to others.
 Make your learning visible!